Richard (Bishop of Leighlin) MEREDITH1,2,3

 Biography

-Thomas JUXON was born on 24 Jun 1614 in London, EnglandG.1 He married Elizabeth CARENT on 2 Mar 1646/47 in St Giles-in-the-Fields, London, EnglandG.
-He married Elizabeth MEREDITH, daughter of Sir Robert MEREDITH and Anne USSHER, aft.
+Thomas JUXON was born on 24 Jun 1614 in London, EnglandG.1 He and Elizabeth CARENT were married on 2 Mar 1646/47 in St Giles-in-the-Fields, London, EnglandG.
+He and Elizabeth MEREDITH were married aft.
 1669.
-Thomas JUXON died on 2 Oct 1672, at age 58, in Dublin, IrelandG.2 He was buried on 14 Oct 1672 in St James's Church, Dublin, IrelandG.1 The will of Thomas Juxon was dated 6 Jun 1672; he names his daughter Elizabeth as Executor.
+He died on 2 Oct 1672, at age 58, in Dublin, IrelandG.2 He was buried on 14 Oct 1672 in St James's Church, Dublin, IrelandG.1

 Connections